 When can I register for courses?

-Registering for the Fall/Winter Term is usually done in Spring.
 The Registrar’s office will notify students of the registration dates via their Nipissing student email accounts.
-Registration for Spring/Summer courses is usually around March.

 Students can, with the permission of the professor, take a course for which they do not have the prerequisite.
 Students who wish to do so must have the Prerequisite Exemption form filled out by their professor and submit it to the Registrar’s Office.